nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Talk to the guy beside the swimming pool dude and start shopping
     * 1 Diminish
     * 1 Magnify (Sell Panacea if necessary)
+  * Put Glenn in first while running out.
+  * Head to Mt.
+Pyre

+### Mt.
+Pyre

+  * Put Glenn in first while running if you haven't done so.
+Do a Menu **after** you crossed the Menu.
   * Menu - Equip
     * Serge - Remove All Accessories (Press Left and Triangle)
     * Glenn - Dragoon's Gauntlet - Power Glove (if you have it)